Optimal training of integer-valued neural networks with mixed integer programming

+The purpose is to study more thoroughly the feasibility of using MIP models to train NNs with limited data.
 Each network is trained using up to 280 samples.
-We compare how our models perform compared to GD for such limited data.
+We investigate how our models perform compared to GD for such limited data.
 We are interested in how the resulting networks generalize to the testing set.
 We also consider how the runtimes of each model change with more training data.
-The purpose of this experiment is to research the feasibility of using MIP models to train NNs with limited data.
-We would like to know how the proposed models compare to each other so as to know what future work may be interesting.
+We allow the solver a maximum runtime of 10 hours.

+We also research the effects of increasing the range of the variables that represent weights and biases in the network.
+We compare training BNNs where $P=1$ (Equation~\ref{model:bound_domain}), to training INNs with $P=3$, $7$ and $15$.
+Each increase in range represents one extra bit needed to store a network's parameter in memory.

 We hypothesize that the proposed MIP models will perform comparably to the GD baseline.
-The min-hinge (\ref{subsec:min-hinge}) and sat-margin (\ref{subsec:sat-margin}) models should have similar testing accuracy but should both outperform the max-correct (\ref{subsec:max-correct}) model.
-However, the max-correct model will have a much shorter runtime than min-hinge and sat-margin.
+The min-hinge and sat-margin models should have similar testing accuracy but should both outperform the max-correct model.
+However, we expect the max-correct model will have a much shorter runtime.

-Results for Experiment~1 can be seen in Figures~\ref{fig:exp1-test} and~\ref{fig:exp1-time}, and the training seen in Figure~\ref{fig:exp1-train}.
-Each model is run three times for every amount of training data.
-Each run uses a random subset of the available data.
-The figures show the average results over the runs.
-All runs resulted in training accuracies of above 95\%.
+The increase in range for parameters should result in NNs that are easier to train.
+Although the increased range results in larger search spaces, it will be easier to reach good solutions.
+BNNs have very constrained variables and smaller search spaces.
+In contrast, the increased range of INNs could lead to fitting to training samples easier.
+Because INNs may find better solutions quicker, we hypothesize that they will have shorter runtimes.
+However, they may not generalize better.
+Increased ranges of parameters could lead to more over-training, while BNNs are highly regularized.